• Skip to content

 When the TSH is between 2.5 μIU/mL and 10 μIU/mL, and/or when T3 and T4 are within normal limits, this is known as subclinical hypothyroidism.
 This means that the thyroid is still able to make enough thyroid hormone, but not without sacrifice.
 At this point, our thyroid is working overtime, leading to many of the common symptoms of hypothyroidism.

 The thyroid is constantly getting a signal to make more and more hormone, and your body is likely running out of nutrients (like selenium) to make more hormone.
 This results in additional inflammation to the thyroid, attracting more antibodies and fueling the autoimmune process.
-As many as 5 percent of people with subclinical hypothyroidism will progress to overt hypothyroidism each year due to this.
+While some may stay in a subclinical state indefinitely, researchers suggest that 2-28 percent of patients with subclinical hypothyroidism progress to overt hypothyroidism, depending on age, gender, and the presence of anti-thyroid antibodies.
+[12] In my experience, on average, five percent of people with subclinical hypothyroidism may progress to overt hypothyroidism each year due to this and the THEA Score.
+(Please review my article on thyroid antibodies for more information on this.)

 What About Thyroid Medications for Subclinical Hypothyroidism?